yangwangmadrid/GenCNB/README.md

 This program generates structures of carbon nanobelts (CNBs), including both the standard and nonstandard CNBs.
 All constructed molecular structures are exported in Cartesian coordinates in \*.xyz files.

+## How to cite

+If you have used the GenCNB program in your research papers or presentations, it is obligatory to cite the following paper:

+1. Yang Wang, Yi Zhou, Ke Du.
+Enumeration, Nomenclature and Stability Rules of Carbon Nanobelts. *ChemRxiv* 2023, [DOI:10.26434/chemrxiv-2023-85ww5](https://doi.org/10.26434/chemrxiv-2023-85ww5)

 ## Copyright and License
 The Author of the GenCNB software is Yang Wang (yangwang@yzu.edu.cn; [orcid.org/0000-0003-2540-2199](https://orcid.org/0000-0003-2540-2199)).
 The GenCNB program is